 The common units offered by this prospectus may involve a high degree of risk.
-You should read carefully the discussion of the material risks relating to an investment in the common units beginning on page 3 of the accompanying prospectus.
+You should read carefully the discussion of the material risks relating to an investment in the common units beginning on page 3 of the accompanying prospectus as well as those risks discussed in our Annual Report on Form 10-K for the year ended August 31, 2002 and our Quarterly Reports on Form 10-Q for the quarters ended November 30, 2002 and February 28, 2003, which are incorporated by reference.